 Verse 5, "For in the time of trouble, He'll hide me in His pavilion.
 In the secret of His tabernacle shall He hide me.
 He'll set me up upon a rock."
 In other words, there's no way you can get to this guy.
 He's protected.
 He's insulated.
 He's covered.
 "And so now shall mine head be lifted up above mine enemies 'round about me.
 Therefore, will I offer in His tabernacle sacrifices of joy.
 I will sing, 'Yea,' I will sing praises unto the Lord."
 What a great thought.

-It says, "It is He who sits," in Verse 22, "It's He who sits on the circle of the earth and the inhabitants there of like grasshoppers who stretcheth out to Heavens like a curtain and spreads them out like a tent to dwell in, who brings the princes to nothing.
-He makes the judges of earth as vanitea.
+Verse 10: "Be still.
+Know that I am God.
+I will be exalted among the nations.
+I'll be exalted in the earth.
+The Lord of hosts is with us.
+The God of Jacob is our refuge."
+He's for us.
+I want you to notice the 40th chapter of Isaiah, such comforting words, the 40th of Isaiah.
+It says, "It is He who sits," in verse 22, "It's He who sits on the circle of the earth and the inhabitants thereof are like grasshoppers, who stretcheth out the Heavens like a curtain and spreads them out like a tent to dwell in, who brings the princes to nothing.
+He makes the judges of earth as vanity, yea.
 They shall not be planted.
-Ye, they shall not be sewn.
-Ye, their stock shall not take root in the earth.
-And He also shall blow upon them and they shall wither and the world wind shall take them away like stubble.
+Yea, they shall not be sown.
+Yea, their stock shall not take root in the earth.
+And He also shall blow upon them and they shall wither and the whirlwind shall take them away like stubble.
 To whom then will you liken Me?
 Or to whom shall I be equal?"
 What's the answer?
 No one, no one.

-"So lift up your eyes on high and behold who hath created these things.
-Who bringeth out their host by number.
+"So lift up your eyes on high and behold who hath created these things, who bringeth out their host by number.
 He calleth them all by names by the greatness of His might, for He is strong in power."
 Verse 28, "Hast thou not known?
-Has thou not heard that the everlasting God, the Lord, the Creator, the end of the earth, faint if not neither is weary?
-There's no searching of His understanding.
+Has thou not heard that the everlasting God, the Lord, the Creator of the ends of the earth fainteth not, neither is weary?
+There is no searching of His understanding.
 He gives power to the faint.
 And those who have no might, He increases strength.
 Even the youth shall faint and be weary.
 Young men shall utterly fall.
 But they that wait on the Lord shall renew their strength.
 They shall mount up with wings like eagles.
 They shall run and not be weary.
 They shall walk and not faint.
 Strength is there for those who are weak and weary because who is like the Lord," he says.
 No one.

 God is for us.
-Romans 3:21 to 8:30.
-All that entire section tells us God is for us.
+Romans chapter 3 verse 21 to chapter 8 verse 30: All that entire section tells us God is for us.
 God is for us.
 He sent His Son to redeem us.
 God has so loved us that His Son came into the world to purchase our salvation.
 God is for us.
-And because God is for us, no one, no time, under any circumstance can successfully be against us.
-We are ultimately -- mark it somewhere, will ya?
-We are ultimately invincible.
+And because God is for us, no one, no time, under any circumstance, can successfully be against us.
+We are ultimately — mark it somewhere, will you? — we are ultimately invincible.
 We are ultimately invincible.

-And he is saying, "If God loved us enough when we were wretched, vile sinners, to give His only Son on the cross to redeem us, won't He give less things than the gift of His Son to keep us?
-If He would do that to save us, wouldn't He do whatever it takes to keep us that's less than that?"
+And he is saying, if God loved us enough when we were wretched, vile sinners, to give His only Son on the cross to redeem us, won't He give less things than the gift of His Son to keep us?
+I mean, if He would do that to save us, wouldn't He do whatever it takes to keep us that's less than that?
 That's Paul's argument.

-Do you think really that God would give His Son to die on a cross, to redeem men, and then take away the salvation the Son paid the price to purchase?
+I mean, do you think really that God would give His Son to die on a cross, to redeem men, and then take away the salvation the Son paid the price to purchase?
 Hardly, hardly.
-I want you to notice Verse 32.
-"He that spared not His own Son but delivered Him up for us all.
-Will He not also with Him, give us the rest?"
+I want you to notice verse 32: "He that spared not His own Son but delivered Him up for us all, will He not also, with Him, give us” the rest?
 If He would do that to save us, won't He do whatever it takes less than that to keep us?